manuelbamise/manuelbamisePortfolio/README.md

 3. bugFix: fixed a bug that might have been pushed with prior with the current commit

 ### current issues i'm facing
-- the not coming soon route is being triggered instead of the notFound component i set in the main.tsx
+- There's an issue with the route in the `$projectName` file..
+It keeps giving an error in the terminal
-- second
-- third